Database

 CO2 Storage Resources Management System (SRMS) in Brazil

 The SRMS project classification system is based on the internationally recognized classification system widely used in the energy industry, the Petroleum Resources Management System (PRMS), both developed by the Society of Petroleum Engineers (SPE).
 The SRMS methodology standardizes the evaluation and feasibility of implementing CCUS projects, considering technical, economic, legislative parameters, and the characterized subsurface potential.
 This methodology was employed in the development of the CCUS Brazil GIS Platform, to apply and adapt its concepts to create a classification of CO2 geological storage resources for Brazilian sedimentary basins.
+During the development of these layers, we excluded areas where Enhanced Oil Recovery (EOR) is conducted, as the SRMS methodology omits these areas from the classification system.

 More detailed information on the specific methodologies adopted in data manipulation, storage resource characterization, and the SRMS classification system can be found in the methodology document (coming soon).